-The budgetary allocation for the SBM has not seen any hike in the interim budget for fiscal year 2024-25.
-Despite the significant boost provided to SBM-Urban in the 2023-24 budget, which saw a 54 per cent increase in funding, the current year's allocation has not been changed from the previous year's budget estimate (BE) (Figure 3).
+The budgetary allocation for the SBM has not seen any hike in the Union budget for fiscal year 2024-25.
+Despite the significant boost provided to SBM-Urban in the 2023-24 budget, which saw a 54 per cent increase in funding, the current year's allocation has not been changed from the previous year's budget estimate (BE) (Figure 2.9).
 This static funding situation emerges at a time when SBM Phase II is strategically focused on Solid and Liquid Waste Management (SLWM).
+The Budget Speech mentions that the government plans to promote water supply, sewage treatment, and solid waste management projects in 100 bankable towns, jointly with states and multilateral banks.
+The bankability clause can sideline most of the small and medium towns though.
 Funding allocated to the SBM-Gramin has been reduced, plummeting by over 50 per cent between fiscal years 2016-17 and 2022-23.
 Furthermore, since 2018-19, the actual spending on the scheme has consistently fallen short of the budgeted estimates, highlighting a gap between planned financial commitments and their execution.